developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wake-up Sources
 Used to configure whether all controllable Wake-up Sources should be turned on or off.

-- If the value ***Off*** is chosen, all wake-up sources that can be turned on or off are turned off, causing the physical events corresponding to those wake-up sources to be ignored, preventing them from causing the device to wake up from a suspend state.
+-***Off***- all wake-up sources that can be turned on or off are turned off, causing the physical events corresponding to those wake-up sources to be ignored, preventing them from causing the device to wake up from a suspend state.

-- If the value ***On*** is chosen, all wake-up sources that can be turned on or off are turned on, causing the physical events corresponding to those wakeup sources to be honored, causing the device to wake up from a suspend state.
+-***On***- all wake-up sources that can be turned on or off are turned on, causing the physical events corresponding to those wakeup sources to be honored, causing the device to wake up from a suspend state.

 -----